bishwaG/NGI-RNAseq/README.md

 ```bash
 nextflow run SciLifeLab/NGI-RNAseq -profile docker --reads '<path to your reads>' --fasta <path to the genome's fasta file> --gtf <path to the genome's gtf file>
 ```
-The fasta and GTF parameters can be specified in a configuration file (you can provide it with -c), look into the `conf/docker_test.config` for an example.
+The fasta and GTF parameters can be specified in a configuration file (you can provide it with -c), look into `conf/docker.config` and `conf/docker_test.config` for an example.

 The docker image containting all the required tools will do downloaded on during the run.
 It can be found on [DockerHub](https://hub.docker.com/r/scilifelab/ngi-rnaseq/)

-A test suite for docker has been implemented, and can be run by moving to the `tests` folder and running `./docker_test.sh`.
-This will download a small yeast genome and some data, and attempt to run the pipeline through docker on that small dataset.
+Two test suites for docker has been implemented, and can be run by moving to the `tests` folder and running `./docker_test.sh` or `./docker_test_hisat.sh`.
+This will download a small yeast genome and some data, and attempt to run the pipeline through docker, with either STAR or HISAT, on that small dataset.
+Note that even for the test dataset, running STAR requires 12G or RAM, and HISAT requires 7G of RAM.

 ### Running on other clusters
 It is entirely possible to run this pipeline on other clusters, though you will need to set up